-The GSCExecutive (Gloucestershire Safeguarding Children's Executive) have published a Domestic Abuse pathway for educational settings which is on the GSCE website.
+The (Gloucestershire Safeguarding) have published a Domestic Abuse pathway for educational settings which is on the GSCE website.
 If a child or young person is suspected of living at home with a domestically abusive parent or if a young person has domestic abuse in their own relationship then the usual procedures should be followed and a referral made to the children's helpdesk (tel: 01452 426565).
 The response will vary according to the age of the young person so that the appropriate agencies are involved.